octobercms/docs/3.x/extend/system/routing.md

 #### Route Groups & Named Routes

-If you are using [route groups](#oc-route-groups), you may specify an `as` keyword in the route group attribute array, allowing you to set a common route name prefix for all routes within the group:
+If you are using route groups (below), you may specify an `as` keyword in the route group attribute array, allowing you to set a common route name prefix for all routes within the group:

 ```php
 Route::group(['as' => 'admin::'], function () {